supremeimposter/My-Vault/DatabaseManagementSystem/File-Organization-and-Indexing/B+ Tree.md

 ```

 - Range search fetches the keys between the given range.
 Exact end points need not be present.
+- All searches (successful or unsuccessful) in B+ trees take the same amount of index I/O cost.

 ## Insertion Algorithm